erland/erlandplugins/TrackStat/trunk/README.txt

 2. PREREQUISITES
 ================
-- A slimserver 6.2.* installed and configured
+- A slimserver 6.2.* or later installed and configured

 3. FILES
 ========